Summer is right around the corner! The weather is getting warmer, the sun is hanging around longer and motivation starts to rise.

-One of the best exercises for the upper body as it incorporates your chest muscles, triceps and a bit of your shoulders too.
+One of the best exercises for the upper body as it incorporates your chest muscles, triceps, and a few your shoulders too.

 How-to: Create a bridge position using your hands and toes as the contact points and slowly bend at the elbows to lower your chest towards the floor.
 Before your chest makes contact with the floor, push yourself back up.

 - Reverse lunges (16 repetitions / 8 each side)